 MOHELA, Missouri Higher Education Loan Authority, established in 1981, is currently one of the ten largest student loan servicers with their headquarter situated in St. Louis, Missouri, United States.
 They have been providing services for more than 30 years as a non-profit company.
 Like every other federal loan servicer, the U.S. Department of Education will be the one choosing MOHELA as a servicer for borrowers.

-MOHELA has a very optimized web portal where borrowers have access to every information about their loans from interest rates and due date to the outstanding balance, and more.
+MOHELA has a hugely optimized web portal where borrowers have access to every information about their loans from interest rates and due date to the outstanding balance, and more.

 Loans serviced by MOHELA